visuellverstehen/statamic-asset-atlas/README.md

 php please asset-atlas:scan
 ```

 As records will be updated, you can use this command regularly to keep AssetAtlas up to date.
+Note however that this command currently doesn't remove unused references.

 ## More about us